HanMoeHtet/express-template/README.md

   - ### config
     contains all the configuration files
   - ### http
-    contains all the http controllers, exceptions and middlewares
+    contains all the http routes, controllers, exceptions and middlewares
-  - ### routes
-    contains all the routes
   - ### utils
     contains all the utility functions